rufus173/sfs/README.md

 8 bytes `uint64_t next_page`
 8 bytes `uint64_t previous_page`
 8 bytes of `uint64_t generation_number` (unique for every inode ever created, even if it shares an inode number with a deleted inode)
-4 bytes of `uint32_t mode` (posix style)
+8 bytes of `uint64_t size` (size in bytes of a regular file.
+Undefined if directory) 4 bytes of `uint32_t mode` (posix style)
 4 bytes of `uint32_t uid` (owner
 4 bytes of `uint32_t gid` owner)